Botanical Veterinary Products

 What is Hemp?

 Hemp is one of the oldest domesticated crops known to man.
 It has been used for thousands of years to make paper, rope, canvas and clothing.
 A piece of hemp fabric is the earliest relic of the textile industry, dating back to about 8,000 B.C.
+Hemp in the form of seeds, oil, protein powder and even hemp milk, has been discovered to be a superfood.
+That's good news for people and our pets!

 Top Benefits of Hemp for Dogs